Bhaumik-Tandan/Generic_linked_list_in_c/README.md

 ### menu_fun.h
-In the menu mode we need to display some intermediatary messages, and we need to cutomise the output, so for this purpose menu has these functions as buffer to interact with the stack.
+In the menu mode we need to display some intermediatary messages, and we need to cutomise the output, so for this purpose menu has these functions as buffer to interact with the list.

 ## ll.h